Do We Really Need SFT? Prompt-as-Policy over Knowledge Graphs for Cold-start Next POI Recommendation: Prompt-as-Policy

-Instead of selecting candidates only by proximity, we sample them from the KG by exploring relation-path templates that start at the user and terminate at POIs, with a hop cap.
-Typical templates include $U\rightarrow F\rightarrow I\rightarrow C\rightarrow P$ (intent category), $U\rightarrow P \rightarrow G \rightarrow P$ (grid proximity), $U\rightarrow P\rightarrow near\rightarrow P\rightarrow P $ (spatial proximity), $U\rightarrow F \rightarrow T\rightarrow P $ (temporal preference).
-From these templates we run breadth-first search (BFS) to collect terminal POIs as candidate set.
-BFS ensures we explore shorter, more interpretable paths before longer ones, which is crucial for generating concise evidence rationales.
-To avoid extremely noisy, we apply distance checks to discard POIs whose distance from the last check-in $\ell$ exceeds a city-scale threshold $\bar R$.
-After filtering, the remaining POIs are deduplicated to form the candidate set $\mathcal{C}$.
+Instead of selecting candidates only by proximity, we employ a graph traversal strategy to mining candidates from the KG by executing a multi-hop breadth-first search (BFS) originating from the user node $u$ within a limited number of hops.
+This constrained traversal naturally explores the KG to discover POIs via diverse relational paths, effectively capturing semantic patterns such as intent correlation ($U\rightarrow F\rightarrow I\rightarrow C\rightarrow P$), grid collaborative signals ($U\rightarrow P \rightarrow G \rightarrow P$), spatial proximity ($U\rightarrow P\rightarrow \textit{near}\rightarrow P$), and temporal preferences ($U\rightarrow F \rightarrow T\rightarrow P $).
+By prioritizing search breadth, BFS ensures that shorter, more interpretable paths are discovered before longer ones, which is crucial for generating concise evidence rationales.
+To ensure candidate quality, we apply distance checks to discard POIs whose distance from the last check-in $\ell$ exceeds a city-scale threshold $\bar D$.
+After filtering, the remaining POIs are deduplicated to form the candidate set $\mathcal{C}$; for interaction round $t$, we denote the resulting candidate set instance as $C_t$.